 Do I attend very many social events?
 Nope.
 But, when I do, I always try to connect with at least one person there.
 Just think about it.
 Of all the people in the room, you can guarantee that someone else there feels just as socially awkward as you do.
 In fact, as I’m writing this, I just received a message from one of my girlfriends I met at an event a while back.
 We’ve been friends for over ten years now.

-It takes work and time to cultivate meaningful and lasting friendships, but it’s worth it.
-Again, as an introverted woman over 40, you don’t need to have a gazillion friends, but you also shouldn’t believe that you can do this life alone.
+It takes time and effort to cultivate meaningful and lasting friendships, but it’s totally worth it.
+Again, as an introverted woman over 40, you don’t need to have a gazillion friends.
+At the same time, you also shouldn’t think that you can do this life alone.
 Women thrive together, so use intention and wisdom to find your tribe.
-A few good friends are all you need.
+A few good friends can make living so much better.

 All the best always and thank you for reading.